 Epidemic keratoconjunctivitis is highly contagious and adenoviruses can live on surfaces for up to 30 days.

 People get epidemic keratoconjunctivitis by coming into contact with tears or discharge from the eyes of an infected person and then touching their own eyes.
 This can happen by touching the hands of someone with the infection, or by touching contaminated surfaces or objects.

-Usually the symptoms develop between 5 days and two weeks after exposure to an infected person or surface, however this can take longer.
+Usually the symptoms develop between 5 days and two weeks after exposure to an infected person or surface.

 People are thought to be infectious from a day or two prior to the onset of symptoms until around 2 weeks after symptoms develop.

 Anyone can get epidemic keratoconjunctivitis.
 It is easily spread between people.